BRST methods for constructing quartic actions for spinning black holes: Conclusion and Outlook

 In this paper, we developed a systematic procedure for finding quartic interaction vertices for a massless and massive bosonic field with arbitrary spins.
 While the general formalism is valid for any integer spin massless field, we restricted our study to the massless spin being either $2$ (graviton) or $1$ (a vector field), bearing in mind potential applications to black-hole binaries.
 The number of space-time dimensions was also left arbitrary.

 We presented a general Lagrangian including these quartic vertices and derived consistency equations that relate them to cubic vertices.
 We then gave a general (non-local) formal solution to those equations valid for any spin.
 In a low spin example we show that local solutions can also be constructed.
 The existence of such local solutions appears to depend on the precise form and combination of cubic vertices present in the Lagrangian.
-It would be of interest to see if one can derive general conditions on the cubic vertices that allow for the existence of local quartic vertices.
-It also would be interesting to compute further off-shell quartic extensions for the minimal coupling cubic vertices relevant to black-hole binaries.
+To find an explicit and \emph{local} off-shell quartic extension to the higher-spin parts of the minimal coupling cubic vertices relevant to black-hole binaries remains an open problem.
+Alternatively, it would be of interest if one can derive general conditions on the cubic vertices that allow for the existence of local quartic vertices.
 The methods we laid out for computing the vertices by hand should be straightforward to improve upon numerically, allowing for the computation of higher spin results.

 Finally, we present on-shell versions of our results in section \ref{seconshell}.
 This restriction considerably shortened the equations, and allowed us to compute a (still lengthy) result for a massive vector field interacting with a graviton.
 Since we need to impose symmetry between different auxillary Fock spaces in the formalism by hand, applying the spinor - helicity formalism \cite{Dittmaier:1998nn}-\cite{Conde:2016izb} (when the spacetime equals four) could potentially lead to further simplification.
 We hope to address this problem in the future.